 - Vaccination: Flu vaccine is usually available for a fee in the Drs.
-William & Kim Cook Student Health Center during the months of October through December.
+William & Kim Cook Student Health Center during the month of October.

 - Symptoms: Abrupt onset of fever, chills, headache, sore muscles.
 Runny nose, sore throat, and cough are also common.
 Incubation period is one to three days.

 - Method of Transmission: Direct contact with infected person, indirect contact with items freshly soiled with nose and throat discharge of infected person.
 Airborne in crowded areas.

 - Communicable Period: 24 hours prior to onset of symptoms through three days after onset, can be longer in younger children.

 - Menactra Vaccine – the first conjugate quadrivalent meningococcal vaccine.

 - Immunization with Menactra vaccine is now recommended for college freshman living in residence halls.
 A singular intramuscular injection of Menactra vaccine produces antibody responses to serogroups A, C, Y, and W-135 that are equivalent to the currently licensed meningococcal polysaccharide vaccine.
 The majority of adverse reactions were reported as mild and consisted mainly of pain, redness, and induration at the injection site, headache, fatigue, and malaise.

 - Vaccination: Vaccine is available for a fee for incoming freshman during orientation and throughout the year for all other students.

 - Symptoms: Sudden onset of fever, intense headache, photosensitivity, stiff neck, nausea, vomiting.
 With meningococcal meningitis, rash.
 Behavioral changes, irritability, sluggishness.
 Incubation period is one to 10 days, usually less than four days.

 - Method of Transmission: Direct contact with nose or throat discharge of infected person or asymptomatic carrier.